ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ::: right
 <img src="./images/case-studies/logo-snapshot.png" alt="Snapshot logo" width="200">
 :::

+In this case study, you'll learn how [Snapshot](https://snapshot.org/) works and how it uses IPFS to lower the barriers to entry for voting and community governance.

+## What is Snapshot

-[Snapshot](https://snapshot.org/#/) is an open-source **voting platform** for Web3 projects, DAOs, and communities that uses IPFS as its main storage layer.
+Snapshot is an open-source **voting platform** for Web3 projects, DAOs, and communities that uses IPFS as its main storage layer.
 Snapshot works with projects deployed to Ethereum and EVM compatible chains and allows the use of governance tokens as a means to distribute voting power and eligibility.

 Snapshot is unique in its use of IPFS to store proposals and user votes using a technique known as ‘off-chain’ voting, where the cryptographic signatures proving user votes are persisted to IPFS instead of being stored on the blockchain.